-In the SET position, the line-pressure supplied to the main valve's control chamber via the priming line and through an Easy Lock Manual Reset device (M fig.1) (EMR), is trapped by the EMR's internal check valve, by the closed PORV (6B fig.1), and a closed Manual Emergency Release (15B fig.1).
-The trapped line-pressure holds the main valve's diaphragm and plug against the valve seat, sealing it drip-tight and keeping the system piping dry.
-The PORV is held closed by the maintained pneumatic pressure, supplied through the Solenoid Valve (24B fig.1).
+In the SET position, the line-pressure supplied to the main valve's control chamber via the priming line and through an Easy Lock Manual Reset device (EMR), is trapped by the EMR's internal check valve, by the PORV Pneumatic Actuator (6B fig.1) held closed, and by a closed Manual Emergency Release (15B fig.1).
+The trapped pressure holds the main valve's diaphragm and plug against the valve seat, sealing it drip-tight and keeping the system piping dry.
+The PORV is held closed by the pneumatic pressure maintained in the dry-pilot line.

-In FIRE or TEST conditions, an electric detection system, through a control panel, triggers the Solenoid Valve to release the trapped pneumatic-pressure from the PORV, thereby opening it.
-Line-pressure is then released from the control chamber through the opened PORV or Manual Emergency Release.
+In FIRE or TEST conditions, a pilot-line pneumatic pressure drop and opens the PORV.
+Trapped pressure is then released from the main valve's control chamber through the opened PORV or Manual Emergency Release.
 The EMR prevents line-pressure from entering the control chamber, allowing the main valve to latch open and water to flow into the system piping and to the alarm device.

-WARNING: Whenever the handle of the Emergency Manual Release (15B fig.1) is pulled, the Deluge Valve opens, and water flows into the system's piping and to the alarm devices, the Deluge Valve will close again only when the handle of the Emergency Manual Release is returned to its original position and the reset button on the EMR is manually pressed.
+WARNING: Whenever the handle of the Emergency Manual Release (15B fig.1) is pulled, the Deluge Valve opens, and water flows into the system's piping and to the alarm devices, the Deluge Valve will closed again only when the handle is returned to its original position and the reset button on the EMR is manually pressed.